 Make My Work Open

-In accordance with the Equitable Access to Scholarly Articles Authored by University Faculty, scholarly articles that fall within the scope of the university’s equitable access policy should be provided to the University Libraries to be made available to the public in DRUM (Digital Repository at the University of Maryland), unless the article’s author requests a waiver.
+In accordance with Equitable Access to Scholarly Articles Authored by University Faculty, scholarly articles that fall within the scope of the University’s Equitable Access Policy should be provided to the University Libraries to be made available to the public in DRUM (Digital Repository at the University of Maryland), unless the article’s author submits an automatic waiver form.